atsao/ember-cli-deprecation-workflow/README.md

 Please review the original addon's README for installation and usage instructions.

+This package adds the ability to customize the config directory used.

-## Usage
+## Customization

-To customize, in app's ember-cli-build, add an entry under options for this addon:
+In your app's `ember-cli-build`, add an entry under options for this addon:

 ```javascript
 const options = {